The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: The geometry of the Wigner caustic of regular curves

 \end{proof}

 \begin{prop} Let $\M$ be a generic regular closed curve.
 Let $\mathbbm{n}_{\M}$ be a unit continuous normal vector field to $\M$.
 Let $\C$ be a smooth branch of $\Eq_{\frac{1}{2}}(\M)$ which does not connect inflexion points.
-Then the number of cusps of $\C$ is odd if and only if the maximal glueing scheme of $\C$ is in the following form $ $ and $\mathbbm{n}_{\M}(p_l)=-\mathbbm{n}_{\M}(p_k)$. \end{prop} \begin{proof} We use the same method as in the proof of Proposition \ref{PropAlgEvenNoOfCuspAndInfl}.
-If the normal vectors to $\M$ at $\p_{k}$ and $\p_{l}$ are opposite, then the rotation number of $\C$ is equal to $\displaystyle\frac{r}{2}$, where $r$ is an odd integer.
-Therefore the number of cusps in $\C$ is odd (see the proof of Theorem \ref{PropCuspsEq}).
+Then the number of cusps of $\C$ is odd if and only if the maximal glueing scheme of $\C$ is in the following form $ $ and $\mathbbm{n}_{\M}(p_l)=-\mathbbm{n}_{\M}(p_k)$. \end{prop} \begin{proof} If the normal vectors to $\M$ at $\p_{k}$ and $\p_{l}$ are opposite, then the rotation number of $\C$ is equal to $\frac{r}{2}$, where $r$ is an odd integer.
+By Lemma \ref{PropCuspsEq} the number of cusps in $\C$ is odd.
 Otherwise the rotation number of $\C$ is an integer, therefore the number of cusps of $\C$ is even.

 \end{proof}